Hungary bring down the curtain on their Group A campaign with a first competitive meeting against the Netherlands in 36 years.

 Article top media content

-Co-hosts Hungary bring down the curtain on their Group A campaign with a first competitive Under-21 match against the Netherlands in 36 years.
+Co-hosts Hungary bring down the curtain on their Group A campaign – and their tournament – with a first competitive Under-21 match against the Netherlands in 36 years.

 • This is only the third European U21 Championship fixture between the sides, and the first since May 1985.
 Each side recorded a 1-0 home win in the qualifying competition for the 1986 knockout phase, the Netherlands winning in Breda on 16 October 1984 thanks to Edwin Bakker's 83rd-minute effort and Hungary doing likewise in the Budapest return on 13 May 1985 with a 14th-minute Wil Boessen own goal.